Baltimore Metro SubwayLink: Rolling stock

-As of 2024, the line currently uses cars manufactured by the Budd Company in Northeast Philadelphia.
-The first set of additional, new cars are presently manufactured at Hitachi Rail Italy in Florida.
+As of 2026, the line currently uses cars manufactured by the Budd Company in Northeast Philadelphia as well as new cars presently being manufactured by Hitachi Rail Italy in Hagerstown, Maryland.

 Most of the 100 Budd-built cars were delivered in 1983 with a supplementary set of essentially identical cars being purchased in 1986 for the line expansion.
 The cars, marketed by Budd as the Universal Transit Vehicle, are identical to those formerly used on the Miami Metrorail; the two agencies built their systems at the same time and saved money by sharing a single order.
 A number of Budd cars have been retired.

+The first trainset of 78 new Hitachi railcars entering Rogers Avenue station on the ceremonial first run, January 7, 2026.

 Trains draw power from the electric third rail.
 The cars are 75 ft long, 10 ft wide, and have a top speed of 70 mi/h.
 Cars are semi-permanently attached in married pairs and joined up to form 4-car trains, which is the normal train length.
 6-car trains are used during peak rush hours.
 Each car can hold up to 166 passengers (76 seated, 90 standing).

-The fleet had a significant overhaul between 2002 and 2005.
+The original fleet had a significant overhaul between 2002 and 2005.
 Seats were reupholstered, and the floors were replaced.
 External destination rollsigns were replaced with LED displays; internal systems that display train destinations and upcoming stop announcements were also installed.

-In July 2017, MTA announced the purchase of 78 new railcars to replace the entire subway fleet.
-The cars are being built in Florida by Hitachi Rail Italy, and will be similar in appearance to those purchased for the Miami Metrorail.
-The Hitachi railcars generate electricity while braking, thus allowing the energy to power certain train systems and enabling the system to become more energy efficient.
-The first Hitachi cars were delivered in October 2023; the replacement of the rolling stock is set to occur in phases from 2024 to 2026.
+In July 2017, MTA announced the purchase of 78 new railcars from Hitachi to replace the entire fleet, similar to those used on the Miami Metrorail.
+The railcars generate electricity while braking, thus allowing the energy to power certain train systems and enabling the system to become more energy efficient.
+The first Hitachi cars were delivered in October 2023; the replacement of the rolling stock is set to occur in phases from 2026 to 2027.

+On January 7, 2026, the new Hitachi railcars received a ceremonial run, and the first 6 car trainset officially entered revenue service on Friday January 9.
+The new railcars are also compatible with CBTC.

 Incidents

 On February 11, 2018, the MTA announced a month-long closure of the entire system to complete emergency track repairs identified during a safety inspection.
 An aboveground portion of the system had already been shut down due to emergency inspections and repairs.
 The system reopened on March 9, 2018.

-In December, 26, 2022, in Rogers Avenue station, a railcar partially derailed at 6:00PM EST. 5 passengers were later taken to the hospital with non-life-threatening injuries.
+On December 26, 2022, in Rogers Avenue station, a railcar partially derailed at 6:00PM EST. 5 passengers were later taken to the hospital with non-life-threatening injuries.
 A woman on TikTok later posted a video of the derailment.

 In the summer of 2023, a fire damaged a portion of the subway system, prompting a brief closure.
 Regular service resumed a few days later.